En-Query/EncryptedQuery/doc/Running-README.md

-# Running Encrypted Query
+# Running Encrypted Query  (Online Mode)

 This document assumes that both Querier and Responder have been properly installed and started.
 It may take a few minutes for the responder to ingest the configured data schemas.
+Online mode is when the Querier and Responder can talk to each other over the network.
+Offline mode is used when there is no network connection and data is moved back and forth between the querier and responder through file import/exports.

 The basics of creating and runnning an Encrypted Query job are as follows:
 * Create a Data-Source.cfg file which defines the data source.
 * Create a Data-Schema.xml file which defines the fields in the Data source.
-* Load these two files into the Responder to enable running a query against the Data Source.
+* The Data-Source and Data-Schema files are loaded into the Responder to enable running a query against the Data Source.
+* The Data-Source and Data-Schema information is then transferred (Online or Offline) to the Querier.
+* On the Querier A Query-Schema is created from a specific Data-Schema by selecting which fields are to be returned, which field to select results on, etc.
+* Data is then entered to create the actual Query.
+A specific Data-Schema and Query-Schema are selected as well as selector values are input to generate an Encrypted Query which will be used by the responder to search a data source.
+* Once the Query has been Encrypted the Data Source to run against is selected as well as the Scheduled time to execute the job.
+In the online mode the encrypted query and schedule information is transferred to the responder over the network and the job is scheduled to run at the specified time.
+If in offline mode, the query schedule needs to be exported to a file, copied to the responder server, then imported into the responder to be executed.

 ### Create a DataSource Configuration File
 Create a configuration file for the Data Source (This is the data you want to query against.)
 This configuration file tells the responder where the data is located, what format it is in, which method to use to execute the query and other performance parameters set based on the ability of the responder server.

-Sample Flink JDBC Data Source Configuration file(lines starting with a # are comment lines):
+Sample Flink JDBC Data Source Configuration file (lines starting with a # are comment lines):
 ```
 # Configuration for a Flink-JDBC Runner on a MariaDB Business Articles table
 name=Flink-JDBC-MariaDB-Business-Articles